Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Concluding Remarks

 \section{Concluding Remarks}

-The neo-classical spin model presented here gives a complete relativistic mechanics description of the electron where its space-time trajectory is described by a fourth-order differential equation in proper time that is derived from the covariant Lagrangian function of special relativity by adding a spin energy term.
-This space-time equation of motion is equivalent to a second-order equation for a local motion of the electron about a point, its spin center, coupled to an equation for the motion of this center that corresponds to Newton's second law in proper time for the electron's global motion.
-The local motion has an ultra-high frequency periodic component and is circular in the global rest frame of the free electron.
-It represents the electron's spin and explains Schr\"{o}dinger's zitterbewegung, the presence of magnetic and electric dipole energies in an electro-magnetic field produced by the Lorentz force acting on the spin motion, the wave function that satisfies Dirac's relativistic wave equation, and how a wave function superposition gives the free dynamic motion of an electron spinning about an axis.
-The wave function is the neo-classical state function satisfying a Dirac-Schr\"{o}dinger spinor equation given by Barut-Zanghi theory after using the Lorentz transformation to express proper time in the state function in terms of an observer's space-time coordinates.
+The neo-classical theory presented here gives a classical relativistic mechanics model for an electron that explains its spin motion as an inherent property of its space-time trajectory as a point particle.
+The fourth-order equation of motion in proper time is obtained by simply adding a spin energy term to the covariant Lagrangian function of special relativity.
+This space-time equation of motion is equivalent to a second-order equation for a local motion of the electron about a point, its spin center, coupled to an equation for the motion of this center that corresponds to Newton's Second Law in proper time for the electron's global motion.

-Although the theory exhibits magnetic and electric dipole energies that are a half of Dirac's theory, it does so by deriving an energy equation with a spin-field interaction term that comes from the Lorentz force acting on the spin component of the electron's motion, rather than invoking the usual minimal coupling prescription assumed in quantum mechanics, as Dirac did to extend his free-electron theory.
-The electric dipole energy term explains the spin-orbit coupling for an electron moving in an electric field such as the Coulombic field in the hydrogen atom.
+The theory provides an underlying reality for many mysterious features of spin that is missing in QM (quantum mechanics), including: